Whatcom Deserves a Public Hospital

 Who else has advocated for a Public Hospital in Whatcom County?

-Whatcom DSA has also advocated for a public hospital in the past
+Whatcom DSA has also advocated for a public hospital in the past in 2020

 Better Off Public: Quality of Care